How to create a Cloud Function

 What you need

-• Linux, macOS, or Windows with WSL2.
-Windows users: complete Prerequisites for Microsoft Windows systems first.
+• If using Microsoft Windows: WSL2 and Ubuntu 24.04.
+Windows users should complete Prerequisites for Microsoft Windows systems first.

 • Python 3.12 or higher (matching ixoncdkingress 1.x).
 Download from python.org.

-• Docker — see docker.com.
-The local Document Store runs in a Docker container.
+• Docker Desktop — see Docker Desktop.
+This is needed because local Document Store and Object Storage instances run in a Docker container.

 • A user account in IXON Cloud with the Develop apps permission (for the deploy step).